-- A. Risk Identification Risks were identified. - B. Categorize Risks The Risk Assessment groups the risks into categories.
+- A. Risk Identification The process of determining risks. - B. Categorize Risks The Risk Assessment groups the risks into categories.
 The Company will create additional categories, as required. - C. Risk Impact Assessment For each risk identified, it should be assessed terms of likelihood of occurrence and its effect on Company objectives if the risk event occurs.
-This information is used to prioritize the risk using established threshold criteria. - D. Prioritize Risks Risks that meet the threshold criteria will be recorded in the Risk Response Plan.

-E. Risk Response Planning - this includes:

-- For each risk, to determine the options and actions to reduce the likelihood or consequences of impact to the Company's objectives. - Describe the actions to be taken to mitigate the risk. - Describe the actions to be taken when the risk event occurs (contingency plan). - Assign responsibilities for each agreed upon response.

-F. Risk Response Tracking - this includes to:

-- Document the dates and the procedures taken to mitigate the risk. - Document the actions taken when the risk event occurred (contingency plan). - Document any subsequent actions taken.
+This information is used to prioritize the risk using established threshold criteria. - D. Prioritize Risks Risks that meet the threshold criteria will be recorded in the Risk Response Plan. - E. Risk Response Planning this includes: - For each risk, to determine the options and actions to reduce the likelihood or consequences of impact to the Company's objectives; - To describe the actions to be taken to mitigate the risk; - To describe the actions to be taken when the risk event occurs (contingency plan); - To assign responsibilities for each agreed upon response. - F. Risk Response Tracking this includes: - To document the dates and the procedures taken to mitigate the risk; - To document the actions taken when the risk event occurred (contingency plan); - To document any subsequent actions taken.

-G. Monitor Risk - this includes to:
+G. Monitoring Risk - this includes:

-- Assess currently defined risks

-- Evaluate effectiveness of actions taken

-- Status of actions to be taken

-- Validate previous risk assessment (likelihood and impact)

-- Validate previous assumptions

-- Identify new risks

-H. Control Risk - this includes to:

-- Validate mitigation strategies and alternatives - Take corrective action when actual events occur - Assess impact on the Company of actions taken (money, time, and resources) - Identify new risks resulting from risk mitigation actions - Ensure change control addresses risks associated with the proposed change
+- To assess currently defined risks; - To valuate effectiveness of actions taken; - To status of actions to be taken; - To validate previous risk assessment (likelihood and impact); - To validate previous assumptions; - To identify new risks. - H. Risk Control this includes: - To validate mitigation strategies and alternatives; - Take corrective action when actual events occur; - To assess impact on the Company of actions taken (money, time, and resources); - To identify new risks resulting from risk mitigation actions; - To ensure change control addresses risks associated with the proposed change.